Freshkills UpStream: Freshkills Park @ Home

 If you’re spending time outside at your favorite New York City park, remember to thank a parks worker for helping to keep NYC Parks open and safe during this time.

+Habitats rely on biodiversity to sustain themselves and in turn provide people with ecosystem benefits.
 Wetlands are areas flooded by water or areas where water is present near the ground surface for most of the year.
 Unique soils develop in these saturated environments and they support specific types of aquatic plants, termed hydrophytes, that are not found in other areas.
 Take a 90s field Trip with the Frizz and learn about Wetlands and Estuaries.
+Observe the biodiversity around you and make a plant press with a few things lying around the house.

 - FreshFlicks Recommendation: Magic School Takes the Coast